Glossary

 A Multi-Path Room is a Room with 'Network Access' set to 'Multi-Path'.
 It provides the Room access to both the cloud and to private networks where connected through VPN IPSec connections (Multi-Path Room Connections).
 Note that when there are no VPN connections, the Room behaves like an 'Internet-Only' Room.
 See the Multi-Path Room Connectivity User Guide for more information.

-A Multi-Path Room Connection is a VPN IPSec connection between a Multi-Path Room and a private network.
-See both the Multi-Path Room Connectivity User Guide and the Multi-Path Room - Add and Manage Connections for more information.
+A Multi-Path Enclave Connection is an IPSec VPN connection between a Multi-Path Enclave and a private network.
+See both Multi-Path Enclave Connectivity User Guide and the Multi-Path Enclave - Add Manage Connections for more information.

-A Service-provider Room is a special type of Standard Room, where the responsibilities in the Room are divided between two organizations - the owner organization, that pays for the Room and has control over what services/tools are provisioned in it, and the access/connected-to organization, that controls which other organizations and which members have access and what assets are accessible through the Room..
-See Choose a Room type for more information on the types of Tehama Rooms.
+A Service-provider Enclave is a special type of Standard Enclave, where the responsibilities in the Enclave are divided between two organizations - the owner organization, that pays for the Enclave and has control over what services/tools are provisioned in it, and the access/connected-to organization, that controls which other organizations and which members have access and what assets are accessible through the Enclave.
+See Choose an Enclave type for more information on the types of Tehama Enclaves.

 Org Manager